nab1010/nab1010.github.io/_posts/Knowledge/2023-04-18-Design-Patterm-3.md

 > Inheritance is probably the most obvious and easy way of reusing code between classes.
 You have two classes with the same code.
 Create a common base class for these two and move the similar code into it.
 Piece of cake!

-Kế thừa có lẽ là cách dễ nhìn và dễ dàng nhất để tái sử dụng mã giữa các lớp.
-Bạn có hai lớp với cùng mã.
-Tạo một lớp cơ sở chung cho hai lớp này và di chuyển mã tương tự vào đó.
+**Kế thừa** có lẽ là cách rõ ràng và dễ dàng nhất để tái sử dụng mã giữa các lớp.
+Bạn có hai classes với code giống nhau.
+Tạo một lớp cơ sở chung cho hai lớp này và chuyển phần code giống nhau vào đó.
 Dễ như ăn bánh!

 > Unfortunately, inheritance comes with caveats that often become apparent only after your program already has tons of classes and changing anything is pretty hard.
 Here’s a list of those problems.

-Thật không may, kế thừa đi kèm với những lưu ý mà thường chỉ trở nên rõ ràng sau khi chương trình của bạn đã có hàng tấn lớp và thay đổi bất kỳ điều gì cũng khá khó khăn.
+Thật không may, kế thừa đi kèm với những lưu ý mà thường chỉ trở nên rõ ràng sau khi chương trình của bạn đã có nhiều classes và thay đổi bất kỳ điều gì cũng khá khó khăn.
 Dưới đây là một danh sách các vấn đề đó.

 > - **A subclass can’t reduce the interface of the superclass**.
 You have to implement all abstract methods of the parent class even if you won’t be using them.
 > - **When overriding methods you need to make sure that the new behavior is compatible with the base one**.
 It’s important because objects of the subclass may be passed to any code that expects objects of the superclass and you don’t want that code to break.